 Consistently making your business financing payments on time and in full will positively impact your credit.
 And that means preferred interest rates and terms when you next need business financing.

 If an application is declined, it’s possible the borrower applied at the wrong time with regard to their cash flow.
-Remember, this product places significant emphasis on monthly revenue, not on annual revenue or gross margins.
+Remember, this product significantly emphasizes monthly revenue, not annual revenue or gross margins.
 Hence, it would be best to have strong sales for the past three months to earn approval.
 In some cases, you may need to provide statements to confirm that your scheduled payback months also did well in the previous year.

 And though revenue-based financing caters to borrowers with poor credit, the reason for the credit issues is relevant.
-To clarify, while bad credit can be due to circumstances beyond your control, others have so much debt that they cannot afford to take on any more.
+To clarify, while bad credit can be due to circumstances beyond your control, others have so much debt they cannot afford to take on any more.
 A lender may conclude that taking on more debt would do more harm than good for your company.

+At UCS, we can help you explore your options and point you toward the most sensible choices.
 In this case, we might recommend a different, more affordable business financing tool.
 Possible examples include business credit cards or even personal loans.
 These alternatives are usually easier to qualify for than business loans.
-At UCS, we can help you explore your options and point you in the direction of the most sensible choices.

 In general, debt financing is typically favored by businesses willing to pay interest and fees to maintain control of the company rather than giving up equity to a venture capital firm.
-If your company receives royalties (and other revenue streams), you may also consider royalty-based financing.
+You may also consider royalty-based financing if your company receives royalties (and other revenue streams).

 Your payment will be a percentage of your total daily, weekly, or monthly receipts.
-This percentage is determined through a series of factors, like credit score, cash flow, and your ability to provide collateral.
+This percentage is determined through several factors, like credit score, cash flow, and your ability to provide collateral.
 Similar criteria are used to determine your repayment frequency.